dombyte/dombyte/README.md

-- 👨‍💻 All of my projects are available at [https://itsdom.org](https://itsdom.org) or on GitHub.
+- 👨‍💻 All of my projects are available on GitHub.

 - 📫 How to reach me **hello@itsdom.org**